 Section 5.
 Meetings of the Executive Committee may be called by the Chair or by a majority of the Committee.

 ARTICLE VII.
-Committees
+Other Committees

 Section 1.
-There shall be two categories of committees, standing committees and special committees:
+In addition to the Executive Committee, there shall be two other categories of committees: standing committees and special committees:

-Standing committees are those created permanently by majority vote of the Commission.
+Standing Committees are those created permanently by majority vote of the Commission.
 Such committees can also be dissolved by majority vote of the Commission.

-Special committees are those created temporarily by the Commission of the Executive Committee.
-These committees dissolve if members of the committee do not provide updates to the Commission for more than three (3) months, they do not meet for more than six (6) months, or if their objective is achieved.
+Special Committees are those created temporarily by the Commission of the Executive Committee.
+These Committees dissolve if members do not provide updates to the Commission for more than three (3) months, do not meet for more than six (6) months, or if their objective is achieved.

 Section 2.
-In accordance with District law, the Chair of each Commission Committee or task force shall be open to any resident of the Commission area.
-The Chair of each such Committee or task force shall be appointed by the Commission.
-The Commission will take into consideration the diversity of representation in the residents that it may appoint to Committees.
+In accordance with District law, the Chair of each Commission Committee shall be open to any resident of the Commission area.
+The Chair of each such Committee shall be appointed by the Commission.

 Section 3.
-The Chair shall ensure that items requiring committee action are to be referred to the appropriate committee(s) on receipt.
+The Chair shall ensure that items requiring Committee action are to be referred to the appropriate Committee(s) on receipt.

 Section 4.
 Committee recommendations for Commission action shall be placed on the agenda for the first Commission meeting after they are adopted, if requested by the Committee.

 Section 5.
-Appointed Committee Chairs shall serve for up to one year or until their successors are elected.
-In the event of a vacancy, the Committee Chair filling the vacant position shall only serve out the term of the Chair who was replaced.
+Committee Chairs shall serve for up to one year or until their successors are elected.
+In the event of a vacancy, the Committee Chair filling the vacant position shall only serve out the remaining term of the Chair who was replaced.

 Section 6.
-Committees are reviewed annually at the first Commission meeting of the year.
-A complete listing of committees can be found in Appendix A of the Standard Operating Procedures.
+Committees are approved annually at the first Commission meeting of the year.
+See Appendix A for a description of the Standing Committees.

 Section 7.
 Committee members can be appointed at any time throughout a year.
-Potential Committee members must notify their SMD Commissioner and the Committee Chair that they would like to join the Committee and attend a meeting of that Committee prior to the consideration of their nomination by ANC 6A.
-Nominations are traditionally recommended by their SMD after consultation with the Committee Chair.
-Committee Chairs, and/or the commissioner for the specific SMD, shall recommend the removal of any committee member who has three or more unexcused absences without good cause.
+Potential Committee members must notify their SMD Commissioner and the Committee Chair that they would like to join the Committee and then attend a meeting of that Committee prior to the consideration of their nomination by the Commission.

 Section 8.
-All Committee meetings shall be announced on the ANC 6A website seven (7) days in advance of the meeting except in case of an emergency or for other good cause.
+All Committee meetings shall be announced on the ANC 6A website at least 24 hours in advance of the meeting except in case of an emergency or for other good cause.

 ARTICLE VIII.
 Standing Rules